Losant/losant-rest-js/docs/_schemas.md

 ## Payload Counts

-Schema the result of a payload count request
+Schema for the result of a payload count request

 ### <a name="payload-counts-schema"></a> Schema